RL$^3$: Boosting Meta Reinforcement Learning via RL inside RL$^2$: RL 3

-It can be theoretically argued that since the meta agent is a BAMDP \emph{policy}, it is meta-trained to select greedy actions w.r.t.~the BAMDP meta-value function and thus should not require constructing a task-specific plan internally.
-However, the optimality of the meta action-value function depends on implicitly (or explicitly in some approaches~\citep{humplik2019meta,zintgraf2020varibad,dorfman2020offline,zintgraf2021exploration}) maintaining a Bayes-optimal belief over tasks in the transformer/RNN architecture.
+It can be theoretically argued that since the meta-agent is a BAMDP \emph{policy}, it is meta-trained to select greedy actions with respect to the BAMDP meta-value function and thus should not require constructing a task-specific plan internally.
+However, the optimality of the meta action-value function depends on implicitly (or explicitly in some approaches~\citep{humplik2019meta,zintgraf2020varibad,dorfman2020offline,zintgraf2021exploration}) maintaining a Bayes-optimal belief over tasks in the transformer or RNN architecture.
 This may be challenging if the task distribution is too broad and the function approximator is not powerful enough to integrate experience histories into Bayes-optimal beliefs, or altogether impossible if there is a distribution shift at meta-test time.
-This latter condition is common in practice and is a frequent target use case for meta-RL systems.
-Incorporating task-specific Q-estimates gives the agent a simple alternative (even if not Bayes-optimal) line of reasoning to translate experiences into actions.
-Incorporating Q-estimates thus \textbf{reduces susceptibility to distribution shifts} since the arguments presented in this section are domain independent.
+This latter condition is common in practice and is a frequent target use case for Meta-RL systems.
+Incorporating task-specific $Q$-estimates gives the agent a simple alternative (even if not Bayes-optimal) line of reasoning to translate experiences into actions.
+Incorporating $Q$-estimates thus \textbf{reduces susceptibility to distribution shifts}, since the arguments presented in this section are domain independent.

-Finally, Q-estimates often converge far more quickly than the theoretical rate of $\frac{1}{\sqrt{t}}$, allowing them to be useful in the short and medium term, since i) most real-world domains contain significant determinism, ii) it is not necessary to estimate Q-values for states unreachable by the optimal policy, and iii) optimal meta-RL policies may represent active exploration strategies in which Q-estimates converge faster, or evolve in a manner leading to quicker task identification.
+Finally, $Q$-estimates often converge far more quickly than the theoretical rate of $1/\sqrt{t}$, allowing them to be useful in the short and medium term, since i) most real-world domains contain significant determinism, ii) it is not necessary to estimate $Q$-values for states unreachable by the optimal policy, and iii) optimal Meta-RL policies may represent active exploration strategies in which $Q$-estimates converge faster, or evolve in a manner leading to quicker task identification.
 This is intuitively apparent in shortest-path problems, as illustrated in Fig.\;\ref{fig:intuition}(a).
-In a deep neural network, it is difficult to know exactly how Q-estimates will combine with state-action-reward histories when approximating the meta-value function.
+In a deep neural network, it is difficult to know exactly how $Q$-estimates will combine with state-action-reward histories when approximating the meta-value function.
 However, as we show below, we can write an equation for the meta-value function in terms of these constituent streams of information, which may explain why this function is seemingly relatively easy to learn compared to predicting meta-values from histories alone.